Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Results and Discussion

 \subsection{Framework}

-Our study leverages XAI to extract meaningful insights about the relationship between the characteristics of adsorbate-catalyst systems and the adsorption energy, which is the label value for ML models.
+Our study leverages XAI to extract meaningful insights about the relationship between the characteristics of adsorbate-catalyst systems and the adsorption energy, which is the label value for ML predictions.
 We utilize XAI in two distinct ways as seen in Figure \ref{fig:framework}.
-Firstly, through shallow machine learning techniques alongside post-hoc XAI analysis.
-The post-hoc XAI analysis involves using the SHAP library \cite{lundberg2017unified}.
-SHAP analysis provides the importance of individual features based on Shapley values.
-Secondly, we employ Symbolic Regression (SR) to derive mathematical equations to compute the adsorption energy based on the given input features.
+First, through shallow machine learning techniques combined with post-hoc XAI analysis.
+The post-hoc XAI analysis is conducted using the SHAP (SHapley Additive exPlanations) library \cite{lundberg2017unified}, which provides feature importance based on Shapley values.
+This feature importance is crucial for understanding which characteristics most strongly influence adsorption energy, helping to guide catalyst design by highlighting key factors that impact system performance.
+Second, we employ Symbolic Regression to derive mathematical equations to compute the adsorption energy based on the top 5 input features with higher Shapely values.
+Obtaining mathematical equations to calculate adsorption energy is crucial as they enable a clear, quantitative understanding of complex relationships in data, allowing for efficient predictions, easier integration into simulations, and insights into the governing principles of adsorption phenomena.
 These equations are compared to equations obtained from traditional theory or experimental-based methods, highlighting their potential complementarity.
-The feature importance and correlation among features from SHAP analysis, along with the mathematical equations obtained from the Symbolic regression technique, provide better insights into the relation of adsorption energy with structural properties.

-The adsorption energies and feature values like electronegativity, coordination number, and so forth, for both methods are extracted from the adsorbate-catalyst systems in the Open Catalyst 2020 (OC20) dataset.
+The feature importance and correlation among features from SHAP analysis, along with the mathematical equations obtained from the Symbolic regression technique, provide better insights into the relation of adsorption energy with structural properties in a data-driven manner.
+The adsorption energies and feature values like electronegativity, coordination number, and so forth, for both methods are extracted from the adsorbate-catalyst systems in the OC20 dataset.
 The details of the feature extraction are elaborated in the following section.
-Integrating ML techniques with XAI using large datasets like the OCP dataset lays the groundwork for effective catalyst design and opens promising avenues for future research.
+Integrating ML with XAI on large datasets, such as the OC20 dataset, yields valuable modeling insights that enhance our understanding of catalyst behavior.
+These insights can be validated through physics-based studies, providing a robust framework for informed catalyst design and accelerating advancements in the field.